Getting there and getting around

 Vehicle access permit

-Vehicle access permits (VAPs) must be purchased and displayed on your vehicle windscreen before driving on K'gari (Fraser Island) Recreation Area.
+Vehicle access permits (VAPs) must be purchased and displayed on your vehicle windscreen before driving on Fraser Island Recreation Area.
 Be sure to buy all your permits before you go and ensure vehicle number plate details are correct on your permit.

 - Buy your vehicle access permit online.